Belteleradio: State TV and Radio of the Republic of Belarus (1991–1994)

-In September 1991, the State Television and Radio Broadcasting of the BSSR was renamed into the State Committee of the Republic of Belarus on Television and Radio Broadcasting (State Television and Radio of the Republic of Belarus).
+In September 1991, the State Television and Radio Broadcasting of the BSSR was renamed the State Committee of the Republic of Belarus on Television and Radio Broadcasting.
 In the early 1990s, the unified system of state television in Belarus included 6 television centers, 50 transmitters, and more than 2000 radio relay communication lines.
 This made it possible to repurpose the program to a more powerful 1st communication channel.
 The average daily volume of republican and regional broadcasting was 14.5 hours.
-Since January 1993, the State Television and Radio Broadcasting of the Republic of Belarus has become a full member of the European Broadcasting Union (EBU).
-In the 1990s, a new stage began in the development of Belarusian radio broadcasting: reforming the structure of the Belarusian radio, improving its program, ideological and creative components.
+Gosteleradio became a full member of the European Broadcasting Union in 1993.
+The 1990s ushered in a new stage for Belarusian radio broadcasting; during this decade, the number of non-state-owned TV channels grew to 150, and their programming increasingly focused on entertainment.